This manual is for Eclector version 0.12.0.

 The default method on this generic function creates a hash table for

-tracking already processed objects and calls fixup
+tracking already processed objects and calls

-client, the object of root-labeled-object and the hash table
+root-labeled-object and the hash table to recursively process

-to recursively process objects in the object graph which is reachable
+objects in the object graph which is reachable from the object of

 This generic function is potentially called to apply circularity-related